Finding a graduate job as an international student in the UK is painful.

 In 2019-2020 (June to June) 9,245 Tier 4 students changed their Visa to a Tier 2 Visa.

-You are starting to realise that randomly 1-click applying for jobs on Indeed and LinkedIn isn’t working.
+But, you are starting to realise that randomly 1-click applying for jobs on Indeed and LinkedIn isn’t working

-Step 1: Understanding The UK Graduate Job Market
+Step 1: The UK Graduate Jobs Market explained

 Step 3: How long will it take to get a job?

-Step 1.
-Understanding The UK Graduate Job’s Market
+Step 1: The UK Graduate Job’s Market Explained

-Our approach should be based on the “best possible chance of success” rather than “I’ll only do this job and nothing else.”
+Before we start planning our applications.
+We need to understand the UK graduate job market.
+We base our approach on the “best possible chance of success” rather than “I’ll only do this job and nothing else.“

 The critical question is always “Do you want a job or not?”